sailpoint-oss/openid-sse-model/README.md

 See more usage examples in `src/test`.

-## Prerequisite libraries

-You must first build ietf-subject-identifiers-model, and place the resulting jar in the libs/ directory here.
-This will be necessary until ietf-subject-identifiers-model is available via Maven Central.

 ## Compiling

 This library is implemented as a Gradle based java library.
 Java 9+ is required.
 Running: